Container setup

 lxc-create -t download -n "<name>" -- --dist <distro> --release <release> --arch <arch>

-Assign static IPs
+Assign static IPv4 addresses

 From Setup network bridge in lxc-net.